-• Trojan horse: Executable code with hidden functionality
+• Trojan horses: Executable code with hidden functionality

-• Backdoor: Code that is activated through undocumented
+• Backdoors: Code that is activated through undocumented

-• Logical bomb: Code that is activated by some event recognizable
+• Logical bombs: Code that is activated by some event recognizable from the host (e. g. time, date, temperature, ...).

-• Ransomware: Code for encrypting possibly all user data found on
+• Ransomware: Code for encrypting possibly all user data found on the host, used for blackmailing the victims